DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-9/beyond-equalization/_index.md

 # Low-end enhancements

 Distortion can add higher frequency components to low-end sounds.
-But, if you want to add more to a low end of a sound you can use subharmonics processors.
+But, if you want to add more to the low end of a sound you can use subharmonics processors.

-Reaper has a built in plugin called 50 Hz Kicker and another called Thunderkick.
+Reaper has a built-in plugin called 50 Hz Kicker and another called Thunderkick.

 Freeware that I have tried:

 - Thump by Metric Halo
 - bx_subfilter - this one sounds pretty good

 Let's try using Thump on our drum track to add some more low-end to the kick drum.
 I'll create a send and add Thump to the send.
-I'll also add a low pass filter so that we're only effecting the low frequencies.
+I'll also add a low pass filter so that we're only affecting the low frequencies.

 **Drum Triggering**